VR-on-Linux/VR-on-Linux/README.md

 Make sure to use the latest graphics drivers and Linux kernel available to you.
 At a minimum, Linux kernel 4.13 with Mesa 18.2 (AMD) or Nvidia version 430.26 is required for the SteamVR beta.
-Linux kernel 4.15 is recommended.
-For more details on SteamVR, [click here.][steamvr linux github]
+For more details on SteamVR for Linux, [click here.][steamvr linux github]

-Also check out the [VR tag on ProtonDB][protondb tag] for games not listed here that may work with [Proton][proton].
+Also see [PROTON.md] for games not listed here that may work with [Proton][proton].

 ### Confirmed Working